Raster Design Toolset in Autodesk AutoCAD | Features

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | © 2024 Autodesk Inc. All rights reserved

-Use raster design tools in a specialised toolset to edit scanned drawings and convert raster images to DWG objects.
+Use raster design tools in a specialized toolset to edit scanned drawings and convert raster images to DWG objects.
 With the Raster Design toolset, you can:

 Access tools to enhance image editing and cleanup